Principal Partners

 The Oceania Rugby Women’s Championship saw Fiji, Papua New Guinea, Samoa and Tonga all eyeing up the chance to secure direct qualification.

-Fiji became the ninth team to qualify for Women’s Rugby World Cup 2025 after winning the Oceania Rugby Women’s Championship 2024 with a 27-13 victory over reigning champions Samoa in the final match of the tournament in Brisbane on Sunday.
+Fiji became the ninth team to qualify for Women’s Rugby World Cup 2025 after winning the Oceania Rugby Women’s Championship 2024 with a 27-13 victory over reigning champions Samoa in the final match of the tournament in Brisbane.

 Sudamérica Rugby